 Ombudsman services are free and confidential.
 Anyone can file a complaint on behalf of a person living in a nursing or residential care facility.
 Ombudsmen are trained professionals who are certified by the State of California.
 Their chief concerns are residents’ rights, dignity, and quality of life.
 They play an indispensable part in the well-being of people who cannot speak for themselves.

 This month we invite you to consider a contribution to Felton Institute for its programs.
 If you are moved by the work of Felton’s Long-Term Care Ombudsman Program or any of Felton’s programs, we invite you to invest in services that continue making our communities stronger during unprecedented times.

 Donating is easy!

-You may also donate online and designate the Senior Division to support Felton’s Senior Programs including the San Francisco Long-Term Care Ombudsman Program.
+You can donate online at felton.org/donate and designate the Older Adult/Senior Services to support Felton’s Senior Programs including the San Francisco Long-Term Care Ombudsman Program.

 About Felton Institute: Founded in 1889, Felton Institute responds to human needs by providing cutting edge, evidence-based mental health and social services that transform lives.
 Felton Institute is a tax-exempt organization registered 501(c)(3) nonprofit under EIN 94-1156530.

 Offering more than 50 acclaimed and honored programs that address homelessness, mental health, prenatal, adolescent, adult and senior needs, Felton Institute provides services in San Francisco, Alameda, San Mateo, Marin, and Monterey counties.